mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 }
 ~~~

-If the parameter types aren't identical in the subclass then the method will be *overloaded* instead of overridden.
+If the argument types aren't identical in the subclass then the method will be *overloaded* instead of overridden.
 You should always use the `@Override` annotation to ensure that this doesn't happen accidentally.

 Generics
 --------